 Partnership for Fun with STEM and Harvest Hope

-Highlighted below are a few examples of the fun enjoyed throughout the day.
+Highlighted below are a few examples of the activities enjoyed throughout the day.

-Our Pulse- Using two of the five senses, sight and sound, students and buddies took a deep-dive into an understanding of the pulse.
+Our Pulse- Using sight and sound, students and buddies took a deep-dive into an understanding of the pulse.
 First, students used stethoscopes to listen to their heartbeat.
-Then, they placed a mound of playdough with a toothpick on their wrist and watched it rise and fall.
-Students who attended the afternoon portion of the day had the opportunity to share what they learned with their families at the Heart Rate Station.
+Then, they placed a mound of play dough with a toothpick on their wrist and watched it rise and fall.
+Students who attended during the afternoon portion of the day had the opportunity to share what they learned with their families at the Heart Rate Station.

-Our Lungs- By connecting straws to small bags, student made prototypes of lungs, into which they could blow in and out to mimic the process of breathing.
-Pinching the straws demonstrated what happens if one does not take care of his or her lungs and reinforced the importance of making healthy choices to keeps all organs functioning properly.
+Our Lungs- By connecting straws to small bags, student made models of lungs, into which they could blow in and out to mimic the breathing process.
+Pinching the straws demonstrated what happens if one does not take care of his or her lungs and reinforced the importance of making healthy choices to keep all organs functioning properly.

-Harvest Hope Hands-on Activities- Assorted enrichment stations such as; food group sort, heart rate measurement, fruit and veggie identification, creation of stress balls and self-health awareness, brought to us by College of Lake County, were set up alongside the grocery store so that, in addition to shopping, families could engage in hands-on learning around the importance of making healthy choices.
+Harvest Hope Hands-on Activities- Assorted enrichment stations were set up alongside the grocery store such as: food group sort, heart rate measurement, fruit and veggie identification, creation of stress balls and self-health awareness (brought to us by College of Lake County) so that, in addition to shopping, families could engage in hands-on learning about the importance of making healthy choices.